Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

+The solubility for the NaCl/$\epsilon$ is compared in the Figure~\ref{Fig10} with the experimental results and with the results for other models, showing that our model has better agreement with the experiments than the other models.

-\subsection{NaCl/$\varepsilon$ in the SPC/$\varepsilon$ water}
+\subsection{NaCl/$\epsilon$ in the SPC/$\epsilon$ water}

-In order to further validate our model, we analyze the behavior of the NaCl/$\varepsilon$ in solution with a different water model from the one it was parametrized.
-For this purpose the SPC/$\varepsilon$ was selected.
-This Force Fields reproduce very well the dielectric constant and the density of pure water at various thermodynamic states.
-It fails, however, to reproduce the transport properties\cite{spce}.
+In order to further validate our model, we analyze the behavior of the NaCl/$\epsilon$ in a solution with a different water model.
+For this purpose the SPC/$\epsilon$ was selected.
+This force field reproduces very the experimental dielectric constant and the density of pure water at various thermodynamic states.
+It fails, however, to reproduce the transport properties~\cite{spce}.

-First, the dielectric constant of the solution was computed at room temperature and pressure for different molal concentrations of salt. \ref{Fig11} illustrates that $\epsilon$ decreases as the concentration of salt increases as due to the hydration effects as it would be expected.
-Our results show a good agreement with the experimental results~\cite{CRC}.
+First, Figure~\ref{Fig11} shows the dielectric constant at $1\;bar$ of pressure and at the temperature of $298\;K$ for different molal concentrations of salt for the NaCl/$\epsilon$ model in the SPC/$\epsilon$ model for water(red circles), for the experiments~\cite{CRC} (solid black line), for the ACB~\cite{alj09} model in the SPC/E water (dark blue triangles) and in the SPC/$\epsilon$ water (black triangles) and for the JC$_{S3}$~\cite{JC08} model in the SPC/E water (light blue triangles) and in the SPC/$\epsilon$ water (blue triangles).
+The graph shows that $\epsilon$ decreases as the concentration of salt increases due to the hydration effects as it would be expected. .

-Next, the density was computed for different molal concentrations of the salt. \ref{Fig12} illustrates that in the accordance with the experimental results is better at lower salt concentrations~\cite{CRC}.
-This might be due to the fact that the SPC/$\varepsilon$ water model has a higher dipole moment when compared with the TIP4P/$\varepsilon$ model.\\
+Next, the density was computed for different molal concentrations of the salt.
+Figure~\ref{Fig12} illustrates the density for the NaCl/$\epsilon$ model in the SPC/$\epsilon$ model for water(red circles), for the experiments~\cite{CRC} (solid black line), for the ACB~\cite{alj09} model in the SPC/E water (dark blue triangles) and in the SPC/$\epsilon$ water (black triangles) and for the JC$_{S3}$~\cite{JC08} model in the SPC/E water (light blue triangles) and in the SPC/$\epsilon$ water (blue triangles).
+The NaCl/$\epsilon$ model in the SPC/$\epsilon$ underestimates the density.
+This might be due to the fact that the SPC/$\epsilon$ water model has a higher dipole moment when compared with the TIP4P/$\epsilon$ model.\\

+Then, we also test the dynamics of the system.
+Figure~\ref{Fig13} shows the viscosity,$\eta$, versus the molal salt concentration at $1\;bar$ of pressure and $298\;K$ of temperature of for the NaCl/$\epsilon$ model (red circles), for the experiments~\cite{CRC} (solid black line), for the ACB~\cite{alj09} model in SPC/E water (dark blue triangles) and in SPC/$\epsilon$ water (black triangles) and for the JC$_{S3}$~\cite{JC08} model in in SPC/E water (light blue triangles) and in SPC/$\epsilon$ water (blue triangles).